copper-project/copper-rs/README.md

 Here are some of the features we plan to implement next (in ~order of priority):

+To Reach Beta:

+- [x] **Merging**: Add a feature to merge messages from multiple sources as an input to a task.
+- [ ] **Monitoring**: We need a parallel system that can listen to monitoring messages and act accordingly.
-- [ ] **Batching**: add a feature to batch messages for high frequency sources to reduce the number of Copper Lists.
+- [ ] **Batching/Aligning**: add a feature to batch messages for high frequency sources to reduce the number of Copper Lists.
-- [ ] **Merging/Aligning**: Add a feature to merge messages from multiple sources as an input to a task.
-- [ ] **Deterministic log replay**: As the runtime is generated in a deterministic fashion, we need to add hooks to inject messages into an existing runtime.
+- [ ] **Deterministic log replay + Sim**: As the runtime is generated in a deterministic fashion, we need to add hooks to inject messages into an existing runtime.
 - [ ] **Parallel Copper Lists**: Today Copper is monothreaded; this should enable concurrent Copper Lists to be executed at the same time with no contention.
-- [ ] **Monitoring**: We need a parallel system that can listen to monitoring messages and act accordingly.
+- [ ] **ROS/DDS interfacing**: Build a pair of sink and source to connect to existing ROS systems, helping users migrate their infra bit by bit.

+To Reach RC1:
+- [ ] **Extensible scheduling**: Enables a way to give hints to copper to schedule the workload
+- [ ] **Modular Configuration**: As robots built with Copper gain complexity, users will need to build "variations" of their robots without duplicating their entire RON file.
 - [ ] **Distributed Copper**: Currently, we can only create one process.
 We need proper RPC filtering copper lists per subsystem.
-- [ ] **ROS interfacing**: Build a pair of sink and source to connect to existing ROS systems, helping users migrate their infra bit by bit.
-- [ ] **Modular Configuration**: As robots built with Copper gain complexity, users will need to build "variations" of their robots without duplicating their entire RON file.
-- [ ] **"PGO"-like scheduling**: Pass previous log runs to the runtime generator to allow it to make better scheduling decisions.

 So we are only at the beginning, but so much cool stuff is coming up!

 ### Kickstarting a copper project for the impatients